-In S5, animation sequences and musical sequences have the same file extension (LOREDIT).
-This is different from prior versions, where animation sequences had an LAS extension and musical sequences had an LMS extension.
+In S5 and later versions, animation sequences and musical sequences have the same file extension (LOREDIT).
+This is different from older versions, where animation sequences had an LAS extension and musical sequences had an LMS extension.

 To create a new musical sequence in the Sequencer, use the New Musical Sequence dialog.